desultory/ugrd/readme.md

 This project is a framework which can be used to generate an initramfs.

-Executing `python ./main.py` will read the config from `config.yaml` and use that to generate an initramfs.
+Executing `./main.py` will read the config from `config.yaml` and use that to generate an initramfs.

 The goal of the project was to design one that can be used to enter GPG keys for LUKS keyfiles over serial, to boot a btrfs raided filesystem.

+## Usage

+To use this script, configure `config.yaml` to meet specifications and run `./main.py` as root.

+Another config file can be used by passing it as an argument to `main.py`.

+The example config can be used with `./main.py example_config.yaml`

 ## Configuration